 In the book Inherited Wealth, John Levy lists a number of challenges that accompany a family windfall, observed over many years of consulting with families on inheritance issues.
 According to Levy, inheritors can lack self-esteem if they suspect that their success stems from their wealth instead of their efforts.
 Or, feeling guilty, they find it hard to accept good fortune that they didn't earn.
 Their emotional development can be delayed if they never face important life challenges.
 Boredom can be a problem, and because of the boredom, inheritors are at risk for substance abuse or other self-destructive behaviors.
 Finally, heirs can be stymied by too many options or paralyzed by a fear of losing their wealth.

 Little wonder that rich people from Warren Buffett to Sting have vowed to "spare" their children from inheriting fortunes, choosing instead to give most of theirs away or spend it.
 Buffett has said the ideal inheritance for kids is "enough money so that they would feel they could do anything, but not so much that they could do nothing."
-Sting told Britain's Daily Mail last year, "I certainly don't want to leave them trust funds that are albatrosses round their necks."
+Sting told Britain's Daily Mail, "I certainly don't want to leave them trust funds that are albatrosses round their necks."

 But that attitude is rare among wealthy parents, says Rod Zeeb, CEO of the Heritage Institute, which trains advisers and works with families to prepare younger generations for their inheritances.
 "When it comes down to it, most parents don't want to disinherit their kids," he says.
 What they'd prefer is a game plan that will not only keep the family assets intact but also keep the kids grounded, healthy and productive.